liferay/liferay-course-liferay-publishing-tool-and-content-life-cycle/Readme.md

-# publishing-tool-and-content-life-cycle
+# Publishing Tools and Content Life Cicle

-This repository contains the Mastering Backend Liferay Client Extensions course materials.
+This repository contains the Publishing Tools and Content Life Cicle course materials.

 ## Table of Contents